ctbngoc1/arimax_beijing_pm25/README.md

 The *cwd* factor variable was converted into dummy variables for use as external predictors.
 Then, an ARIMAX(p=1, d=1, q=2) model (without seasonal terms) was fitted to the training set, using *pm25* as the response variable and meteorological variables (*dewp, temp, pres, cbwd, iws, is,* and *ir*) as external predictors.

 Residual diagnostics showed that the residuals were centered around 0 and that most autocorrelation was removed.
-Although the Ljung–Box test indicated some remaining autocorrelation, its magnitude was generally small based on the ACF analysis.
+Although the Ljung-Box test indicated some remaining autocorrelation, its magnitude was generally small based on the ACF analysis.
 Overall, the diagnostics suggested that the ARIMAX model captured the major structure of the PM2.5 series, with only weak residual dependence remaining.

-Forecasting performance was evaluated using **24-step forecasting**, where the model's internal state was updated every 24 hours.
+Forecasting performance was evaluated using *24-step forecasting*, where the model's internal state was updated every 24 hours.
 Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and Mean Absolute Scaled Error (MASE) were used as evaluation metrics.
 Multi-step forecasting results were additionally reported for comparison.

 ## Results

-> Suppose ARIMAX forecasting starts after time T. In multi-step forecasting, the model is fitted once using the observed values up to time point T and is not updated thereafter.
+> Suppose ARIMAX forecasting starts after time T. In **multi-step forecasting**, the model is fitted once using the observed values up to time point T and is not updated thereafter.
 Multi-step forecasting uses the real observations up to time T, as well as the predicted values of time points T+1, … T+k, in order to forecast the observation of time point T+k+1.
-In contrast, one-step forecasting only uses the real observations up to time point T+k in order to forecast the observation of time point T+k+1, with the model being updated after each newly observed value becomes available.
+In contrast, **one-step forecasting** only uses the real observations up to time point T+k in order to forecast the observation of time point T+k+1, with the model being updated after each newly observed value becomes available.
 Since real observations can only be revealed one by one in time, one-step forecasting is more time consuming, but tends to be more accurate.
 >
-> As a compromise between these two approaches, h-step forecasting (h\>1) uses all real observations up to time T to forecast the observations at time points T+1, …, T+h.
-Once the actual observations for these m time periods become available, the model is updated and used to forecast the next h observations.
+> As a compromise between these two approaches, **h-step forecasting** (h\>1) uses all real observations up to time T to forecast the observations at time points T+1, …, T+h.
+Once the actual observations for these h time periods become available, the model is updated and used to forecast the next h observations.
 Therefore, h-step forecasting generally produces more accurate forecasts while requiring less computational effort than one-step forecasting.
 >
 > During one-step (or h-step) forecasting for ARIMAX, it’s possible to refit the model at every step (or every h steps) or just update the internal state (Kalman filter) instead to reduce runtime.